TWUOnline/LDRS663/_pages/assignment-6.md

   https://create.twu.ca/ldrs663-su18/assignment-6/
 published: true
 ---
+'''
+Easiest way to highlihgt inline comments, IMO, is to enclose comments in three backticks, creating a note like this one.
+'''

 ### Coaching Handbook Assignment

 Throughout this course, you will be creating a guide that will serve as a resource for you and your colleagues while you are in a FAR Centre and also for those who are in other FAR Centres across the world.